W-David-Porter/acim/src/text/3-the-innocent-perception/ii-miracles-as-true-perception/index.md

 4. You are afraid of God’s Will because you have used your own mind, which He created in the likeness of His Own, to miscreate.
 ²The mind can miscreate only when it believes it is not free.
-³An ‘imprisoned’ mind is not free because it is possessed, or held back, by itself.
+³An “imprisoned’ mind is not free because it is possessed, or held back, by itself.
 ⁴It is therefore limited, and the will is not free to assert itself.
 ⁵To be one is to be of one mind or will.
 ⁶When the Will of the Sonship and the Father are One, their perfect accord is Heaven.